5 Ways to Encourage Seniors to Maintain a Healthy Lifestyle

 The National Institutes of Health reports that physiological changes can impair our appetites as we age.

-Changes to the digestive system, hormonal changes, disease, pain and even changes in taste, vision and ability to smell can make eating less appetizing.
+Changes to the digestive system, hormonal changes, disease, pain, and even changes in taste, vision, and smell can make eating less appetizing.

-This doesn’t mean that older adults have to stick to boring oatmeal or chalky meal substitutes.
+This doesn’t mean that older adults have to stick to bland oatmeal or chalky meal substitutes.

 With some creativity, you can help develop a meal plan that delivers the nutrients they need while appealing to their tastes and preferences.